David Freed

 November 20, 2025

 Readers often assume that because Cordell Logan flies a creaky, seen-better-decades Cessna 172—the Ruptured Duck—I must fly something equally geriatric, dented, and emotionally complicated.
 This could not be further from the truth.
-In reality, I fly a first-generation Cirrus, a sleek, exceedingly comfortable machine with glass avionics, a side yoke, and a temperament that suggests it was designed by psychologists who wanted flying to feel like therapy. ...
+In reality, I fly a first-generation Cirrus, a sleek, exceedingly comfortable aircraft with glass avionics, a side yoke, and a temperament suggesting it was designed by psychologists intent on making flying feel therapeutic.
+Logan’s airplane may...

 November 5, 2025